Compare Tree Removal Estimates Now

 Tree trimming is labor-intensive.
 And since it typically involves climbing up trees and using sharp cutting tools, it is also inherently dangerous.
 Furthermore, the workers usually work in extremely hot weather the whole day, and this alone can make accomplishing the simplest of tasks much more difficult.
 Therefore, if you aren’t in a position to tip the trimmers that are working on your trees, there are a few things that you can do to show your appreciation for the work that they are doing.

-A cold drink on a hot day with a few snacks can go a long way towards making a laborer more comfortable.
-Therefore, providing your trimmers with fresh juice, cold sodas, or even coffee can go a long way towards making them feel appreciated.
+A cold drink on a hot day with a few snacks can go a long way toward making a laborer more comfortable.
+Therefore, providing your trimmers with fresh juice, cold sodas, or even coffee can go a long way toward making them feel appreciated.

 Author: Ben McInerney – Ben is a qualified arborist with 15 plus years of industry experience in Arboriculture.
 He ran a successful tree service before turning to writing and publishing.
 Ben is dedicated to providing users with the most accurate up-to-date information on everything trees.